zdebeer99/gojade/ReadMe.md

 # Go Jade

+jade template rendering library for Google Go programing language (golang).
+GoJade is inspired by the javascript template library http://jade-lang.com/

+gojade renders a jade file directly to HTML, and does not compile jade to a go template first.

+all examples on http://jade-lang.com/ and http://jade-lang.com/reference/ is working except for one or two.
+See status for more details.

+pull request is welcomed.

 Version: 0.012 Alpha

 This library is under development and changes can be expected.

 MIT License (MIT)

-Go jade is inspired by the javascript template library http://jade-lang.com/

-gojade renders a jade file directly to HTML, and does not compile to a gotemplate first.

-all examples on http://jade-lang.com/ and http://jade-lang.com/reference/ is working except for one or two.
-See status for more details.

-pull request is welcomed.

 ## Using GoJade